-- Signed assignment of copyright forms for each author
+- Signed assignment of copyright form for each author

 - Completed conflict of interest form for each author

-- Permissions to publish, consent forms, permissions forms, for human or animal studies, evidence of board approval.
+- Permissions to publish, consent forms, permissions forms, for human or animal studies, evidence of ethics board approval

 Manuscripts must be prepared in accordance with the Declaration of Vancouver "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (available from the JMPT Editorial Office or from www.icmje.org).
 The manuscript should be in double-spaced format.
 Do not break any words (hyphenate) at the end of any line and do not insert hard page breaks.
 The journal follows American Medical Association Manual of Style (10th ed.
 Oxford University Press, NY, 2007).

 The structured abstract should be no more than 250 words.
 The abstract should consist of 4 paragraphs, labeled: Objectives, Methods (include relevant information such as design, subjects/population, setting, statistical methods, etc), Results, and Conclusions.